cavalle/steak_is_a_scam/steak/steak.md

 <!SLIDE>
 .notes Yes, my friends, I confess it to all of you tonight,

-## A scam. a scam. a scam. a scam. a scam. a scam. a scam. a scam. a scam. a scam. a scam. a scam. a scam. a scam. a scam. a scam. a scam. a scam. a scam. a scam. a scam. a scam. a scam. a scam. a scam. a scam. a scam
+## A scam. a scam. a scam. a scam. a scam. a scam. a scam. a scam. a scam. a scam. a scam. a scam. a scam. a scam. a scam. a scam. a scam. a scam.

 <!SLIDE>
 .notes I'm a liar.
 You should have heard…